dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 their primary development environment.

-Fortunately, there are multiple options for running Docker on a non Linux hosts.
+Fortunately, there are multiple options for running Docker on a non Linux machines.

-The most portable and flexible way to use Docker on non Linux host is to use traditional virtual machine.
+The most portable and flexible way to use Docker on non Linux host is to use traditional virtual machines.
 My personal favourite is VirtualBox.
-It runs on so many different operating systems and supports large number of guest operating systems including Linux.
+It can run on so many different hosts and supports large number of guest operating systems including Linux.

-The primary downside using plain VirtualBox or any other hypervisor is that you have to do most of the configuration manually.
+The primary downside using plain VirtualBox or any other hypervisor is that you have to do most of the initial configuration manually.

 Provisioning a guest operating system may also be a bit overwhelming for some people.

- which isn't a bad thing per
-say, but usually your goal is to get your development environment up as fast as possible and wasting extra time for that is not very pleasing for a developer normally.
+Normally developers are not interested in wasting their time configuring their environment, but instead they want to get their development environment up and running as fast as possible so they could start working on the project.

-In combination with VirtualBox you can also use Vagrant, which makes it easier
+So this option may not work for all.

+The other option is to use VirtualBox in combination with Vagrant.
+Some of you probably already are using it but are probably provisioning the guest operating system natively with tools that their Drupal project may need.

+This is a well known and working toolset to get your development environments up and running but since this presentation is mostly about Docker you can take a step further and provision your guest operating system managing Docker by Vagrant.

 At the beginning Docker used Linux Containers more widely known as LXC as the default execution environment for the backend.